maelys-mcardle/snowflake/docs/language-reference.md

 Snowflake uses the concept of a **bank** to store a value.
 These values have a type, which can either be boolean, integer, floating point, string or array.

 Banks are refered to by a numeric identifier.
 The numbers must be positive, but don't have to follow one another, nor be sequential.
 There can be gaps between these numbers.
 Banks can also be given a string-based name with the `02` instruction.
 While the bank will be refered to by its numeric identifier in the code, the interpreter will substitute the bank number for a name when the code is displayed by the interpreter.
 Banks come into existence when they are refered to by an instruction.

 ### Labels

 Snowflake uses the concept of a **label** for jumping between different points in the code.

 Labels are refered to by a numeric identifier.
 The numbers must be positive, but don't have to follow one another, nor be sequential.
 There can be gaps between these numbers.
 Labels are defined with the `01` instruction.
 Labels can also be given a string-based name with the same instruction.
-While the label will be refered to by its numeric identifier in the code, the interpreter will substitute the label number for a name when the code is displayed by the interpreter
+While the label will be refered to by its numeric identifier in the code, the interpreter will substitute the label number for a name when the code is displayed by the interpreter.

 ### Devices

 Devices refer to hardware or a virtual device that the Snowflake interpreter can interact with.
 This is how data is sent to the screen, and received from the keyboard.

+While the device will be refered to by its numeric identifier in the code, the interpreter will substitute the device number for its mnemonic when the code is displayed by the interpreter.

 ```
 DEVICE  MNEMONIC  DESCRIPTION